hash6iron/PowaJoy/README.md

 This fork aims to translate joysticks/pads button presses to keyboard presses by using specifically designed for generic ATmega 328P boards Arduino Mini, but is possible to integrated on, Arduino UNO, Arduino Micro and Arduino Nano.

+01/10/2024: Powajoy added new feature, simulation of popular Sinclair ZX Spectrum+ reset button for ESPectrum emulator.
+This button emulates the F11 key pressing.

 ## <b>Arduino Mini</b>

 See schematic above